 Strange - but true

 You think the federal tax code is complicated?
-That has nothing on state taxes.
+That has nothing on some state taxes.
 Different states have their own ways of generating income, whether it's to influence their residents' behavior or take advantage of key local industries.
 From blueberries in Maine to candy in Illinois to tethered balloon rides in Kansas, there's no telling what can draw extra attention.
 It's the best thing for revenues since sliced bagels—literally.

 1. Kansas: lower altitude, higher tax